William (Bill) Bloss

-Atmospheric processing affects the current and future composition of our atmosphere, with impacts upon human and environmental health, air quality and climate.
+Atmospheric processing affects the current and future composition of our air, with impacts upon human and environmental health, air quality and climate.

-My group's work improves understanding of the causes of poor air quality.
-We focus upon the sources of pollutants, and the atmospheric chemical processes which remove some air pollutants and produce others.
-Our science informs the development of effective policy measures to improve air quality.
+My group's work improves scientific understanding of the causes of poor air quality, and hence the development of effective policy measures for Clean Air.
+We focus upon the sources of atmospheric pollutants, and the chemical processes which remove some air pollutants and produce others.

-Atmospheric processing affects the current and future composition of our atmosphere, and impacts upon human and environmental health, air quality and climate.
+Atmospheric processing affects the current and future composition of our air, with impacts upon human and environmental health, air quality and climate.
 My research group addresses areas of atmospheric chemistry and clean air science, including

-- Understanding the sources and transformations of air pollutants such as Particulate Matter and Nitrogen Dioxide in the urban atmosphere, ranging from the UK to developing megacities such as Delhi
+- Understanding the sources and transformations of air pollutants in the urban atmosphere, ranging from trends in the UK to developing megacities such as Delhi

-- Quantifying the sources and sinks for atmospheric oxidants: Impacts upon urban air quality and tropospheric composition from new processes such as the formation of Criegee Intermediates, HONO and particulate-mediated renoxification
+- Quantifying the sources and sinks for atmospheric oxidants: impacts from processes such as new reactive nitrogen emissions and particulate-mediated renoxification

 This is my personal research website.
 Please also see my official University of Birmingham homepage.